 Ongoing upgrade programme to replace the first generation torsion spring loading arms

-The 3 part swivel joints allow easy manoeuvrability & guarantee the API coupler lines up correctly and within the required API envelope.
+The 3 part swivel joints allow easy manoeuvrable and guarantee the API coupler lines up correctly and within the required API envelope.
 With the addition of variable length adaptor spools, our terminal spec. loading arms ensure that only one size hose is required for all arms.
-The joints are also easy to maintain & service.
+The joints are also easy to maintain and service.

-PROJECT OUTCOME: With the introduction of the new bottom loading upgrade the site chose to install, the new arms improved on-site maintenance call outs to engineers.
+With the introduction of the new bottom loading upgrade the site chose to install, the new arms improved on-site maintenance call outs to engineers.
 The new safer, easy to use arms are now in use.
-With reduced manual handling & maintenance we are now working with the client on their next loading bay upgrade.
+With reduced manual handling and maintenance we are now working with the client on their next loading bay upgrade.